Browse the Internet without getting Attacked

 Your router is the device with antennae you got from your internet provider, and is where you can protect yourself.

-• Change the admin or root password that accesses and modifies your router settings
+password that accesses and modifies your router settings - Add a separate

 To do everything above, you just need to log into the router.
 You can do this from your phone or laptop, and it should only take a few minutes.
 The information you need will be printed on the side of the router.
 If not, just google the 'model number' and 'change passwords' into Google to find a guide.